fstnetwork/Service-Friendly-Token-Standard/MinStandard/English/README.md

 ### The improvements made to make a Token service-friendly

-First of all, we intentionally named the function as `transferAndCall`，instead of function overload, that is because the definition of `transfer` is from one account to another account, sometimes even a smart contract, which is logical, as some kinds of the procedures must first sent to the smart contract, awaiting for the next step (the next transaction).
+First of all, we intentionally named the function as `transferAndCall`, instead of function overload, that is because the definition of `transfer` is from one account to another account, sometimes even a smart contract, which is logical, as some kinds of the procedures must first sent to the smart contract, awaiting for the next step (the next transaction).

 However if we prohibit ERC-20 `transfer` just because of too many tokens are sent to a smart contract that are unable to transfer the token, it would be putting the cart before the horse.
 As this is not the fault of ERC-20 but the fault of the one who transfers the tokens and the service provider.